Jean Armour: Biography

 Born in Mauchline, Ayrshire in 1765, Armour was second oldest of the eleven children of stonemason James Armour (died 1798) and Mary Smith Armour.
 She met Robert Burns on a drying green in Mauchline around 1784 when she chased his dog away from her laundry.
 According to Armour's testimony in 1827, she met Burns again at a local dance.

 By the time Burns's first illegitimate child, Elizabeth "Bess" Burns (1785–1817), was born to Elizabeth Paton (1760 – c.
 1799) on 22 May 1785, he and Jean Armour were in a relationship, and by the end of the year she was pregnant with his child.
 Her announcement, in March 1786, that she was expecting Robert Burns's baby caused her father to faint.
-The certificate of an informal marriage agreement between Burns and Armour was probably mutilated by the lawyer Robert Aiken at James Armour behest and he removed his daughter to Paisley to prevent local scandal.
-However, word had spread and the Mauchline Kirk recalled her on 10 June 1786, to admit that she was unmarried and pregnant and to confirm the name of the baby's father.
+The certificate of an informal marriage agreement between Burns and Armour was probably mutilated by the lawyer Robert Aiken at James Armour's behest, and he removed his daughter to Paisley to prevent local scandal.
+However, word had spread and the Mauchline Kirk recalled her on 10 June 1786 to admit that she was unmarried and pregnant and to confirm the name of the baby's father.
 Burns was called on 25 June to also admit his part in the affair.